dani8946/SmartWasteClassifier/README.md

  🔍 Overview

 > 🚮 Upload an image of waste and the model will tell you if it's **plastic**, **paper**, **metal**, **trash**, **glass**, or **cardboard**.
-> 🎯 Powered by Transfer Learning with MobileNetV2 and deployed using Streamlit.
+> 🎯 Powered by Transfer Learning with MobileNetV2 .

 ---